-Telemetry 25mW: Checkbox to limit telemetry power to 25mW (normally 100mW), possibly required if for example servos experience interference from RF being sent close to them.
+Reduced telemetry power 25mW: Checkbox to limit telemetry power to 25mW (normally 100mW), possibly required if for example servos experience interference from RF being sent close to them.

 High PWM Speed: Servo update rates are completely determined by the receiver.
 This checkbox enables a 7ms PWM update rate (vs 18ms standard).
 Ensure that your servos can handle this update rate.